10-01-2024

 The Significance of Patient Recruitment in Clinical Trials

 Recruitment of patients is vital for the success of clinical trials.
 It ensures that studies stay on schedule, preventing delays affecting the overall duration.
 Having enough diverse participants is crucial for reliable results.
 Timely recruitment respects participants' time and minimizes the burden on them and researchers.
 It also contributes to cost-effective trials and increases the chances of regulatory approval.
-Patient recruitment is not just a logistical necessity; it's a fundamental part of ethical and successful clinical research.

 Patient Demographics and Diversity - Why Does It Matter?